linl33/bohemia/guides/guide_openhds_setup.md

     cd ~/Documents/bohemia/xforms/openhds_original
     python convert_all.py
     ```
-- ~~On your local machine, clone Paulo Filimone's implementation of the OpenHDS tablet application: `git clone https://github.com/philimones-group/openhds-tablet`~~

 - In your local browser, open https://datacat.cc/ODKAggregate/.
+Log in as data/data
 - Click on the "Form Management" tab
 - Click on "Add New Form"
 - Upload the following forms, one-by-one, from your local `xforms/openhds_modified` directory: